 - Verify with Flintco Project Manager that a Temporary Labor agreement and all other required documentation is in place prior to requesting work. - 2.
-Flintco Project Director shall determine per the project work execution plan if on-site supervisor(s) provided by the Service Provider is/are needed when requesting workers. - 3.
+Service providers shall provide on-site supervisors for all projects and activities using temporary workers. - 3.
 Communicate in writing with Service Provider the skill level and/or training needed for the work to be performed. - 4.
 Verify with Service Provider that temporary workers are adequately trained to perform the assigned job/task.

 - 5. Temporary workers must receive jobsite orientation prior to work beginning. - 6.
-When temporary workers/work crews are supervised by a Service Provider on-site supervisor, Flintco supervision shall instruct the Service Provider supervisor that he/she must supervise and direct temporary workers as required for the scope of work being performed. - 7.
-When temporary workers/work crews are supervised by a Service Provider on-site supervisor, Flintco supervision shall assist Service Provider supervisor with preparation of pre-task plans, as needed.
+Flintco supervision shall instruct the Service Provider supervisor that he/she must supervise and direct temporary workers as required for the scope of work being performed. - 7.
+Flintco supervision shall assist Service Provider supervisor with preparation of pre-task plans, as needed.
 Pre-task plans must be reviewed with temporary workers prior to work being performed. - 8.
-When temporary workers/work crews are supervised by Flintco on-site supervision, the Flintco supervisor assigned to the workers or work crew must complete pre-task plans and review with temporary workers before each task. - Confirm that Service Provider on-site supervisors and Flintco on-site supervisors participate in daily huddles prior to starting work. - 10.
+Confirm that Service Provider on-site supervisors and Flintco on-site supervisors participate in daily huddles prior to starting work. - 9.
 Work execution should include teaming less experienced temporary workers with more experienced workers if available.
-After observing the temporary workers and competency has been determined, pairing may be adjusted, if necessary, in consideration of each worker's skill and experience. - 11.
+After observing the temporary workers and competency has been determined, pairing may be adjusted, if necessary, in consideration of each worker's skill and experience. - 10.
 Flintco supervisors are authorized to remove from the project any temporary workers who work in an unsafe way or put people or property at risk of injury or damage.